distributedci/dci-openshift-agent/docs/acm.md

 ## Requirements

-* An installed OCP cluster configured with the ACM operator and its dependencies.
+* An installed OCP cluster configured with the ACM operator and its dependencies (Please see [ACM Hub pipeline](#acm-hub-pipeline)).
 A default storage class is mandatory to save information about the clusters managed by ACM.
 This will act as the Hub Cluster.
 * A `kubeconfig` file to interact with the Hub Cluster.
-There's no need for a provisioning node or a dedicated jumphost when using ACM.
+There's no need for a provisioning node when using ACM.

 ### SNO requirements